deajan/backup-bench/README.md

 Remarks:
 - Very bad restore results can be observed across all backup solutions (except restic), we'll need to investigate this:
-    - Both links are monitored by dpinger, which shows no loss
+    - Both links are monitored by dpinger, which shows no loss.
     - Target server, although being (really) old, has no observed bottlenecks (monitored, no iowait, disk usage nor cpu is skyrocketing)
 - Since [last benchmark series](RESULTS-20220819.md), I changed Kopia's backend from SFTP to HTTPS.
-There must be a bottlebeck since backup times are really bad, but restore times improved
+There must be a bottlebeck since backup times are really bad, but restore times improved.
-    - I opened an issue at https://github.com/kopia/kopia/issues/2372 to see whether I configured kopia poorly
+    - I opened an issue at https://github.com/kopia/kopia/issues/2372 to see whether I configured kopia poorly.
 	- CPU usage on target is quite intensive when backing up via HTTPS contrary to SFTP backend.
-I need to investigate
+I need to investigate.
 - Since last benchmark series, I changed restic's backend from SFTP to HTTP.
 There's a *REALLY* big speed improvement, and numbers are comparable to local repositories.
-    - I must add HTTPS encryption so we can compare what's comparable
+    - I must add HTTPS encryption so we can compare what's comparable.
-    - Indeed I checked that those numbers are really bound to remote repository, I can confirm, restic with rest-server is an all over winner when dealing with remote repositories
+    - Indeed I checked that those numbers are really bound to remote repository, I can confirm, restic with rest-server is an all over winner when dealing with remote repositories.
-- Strangely, the repo sizes of bupstash and duplicacy are quite larger than local repos for the same data, I discussed the subject at https://github.com/andrewchambers/bupstash/issues/26
+- Strangely, the repo sizes of bupstash and duplicacy are quite larger than local repos for the same data, I discussed the subject at https://github.com/andrewchambers/bupstash/issues/26 .
     - I think this might be ZFS related.
 The remote target has a default recordsize of 128KB.
-I Think I need to redo a next series of benchmarks with XFS as remote filesystem for repositories
+I think I need to redo a next series of benchmarks with XFS as remote filesystem for repositories.

 ## EARLIER RESULTS